kentskyo/spa-electron-bootstrap/README.md

 **Clone and run for a quick way to experiment with SPA in Electron using Bootstrap Tabs**

-To read more about this setup [SPA with Electron and Bootstrap](https://kentskyo.com).
+To read more about this setup [check the blog post here](http://kentskyo.com/building-electron-applications-with-multiple-pages/).

 ## To Use